vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 to his spouse. Şuṣthidevi-BRV II (chap.
 43.3-72) says that Şasthi, Mangala

 candi and Manasā are portions of Prakrti, that Şaṣthi is the presiding goddess over children, that she is called Devasenā among Mātrs, she is wife of Skanda, protects children and gives them long life and narrates a story about worship of that goddess on the 6th day after birth in the lying-In chamber.
-On the worship of Sūtikā-sasthi, vide KT
+On the worship of Sūtikā-ṣaṣṭhi, vide KT

 471-475, where Bhoja in quoted on p.
 473. Sastirratu-(1) fast on 5th tithi; worship of the Sun on 6th or